Dear reader of ADxS.org, please excuse the disruption.

 • also reduces the release of dopamine, especially in limbic end fields (e.g. nucleus accumbens shell).

 VMAT2 are dependent on V-ATPase (vacuolar-type H+ ATPase) for their dopaminergic function.
-Disruptions in the function of V-ATPase or the proton gradient created by it impair the storage of dopamine in the vesicles by VMAT2.
+Disorders in the function of V-ATPase or the proton gradient it creates impair the storage of dopamine in the vesicles by VMAT2.

 • the cytosolic chloride concentration